-age 61 New director Retired Chairman of the Board of Directors, President and Chief Executive Officer of First National Bank of Portland, a wholly owned subsidiary of First Merchants that was merged with First Merchants Bank, National Association, another wholly owned subsidiary of First Merchants, in 2007.
+Central Indiana, National Association ("FMBCI"), a wholly owned subsidiary of First Merchants, and Mr. Engle will become the Indianapolis Regional President of FMBCI.
+William L. Hoy Chief Executive Officer of The Columbus Sign Company, a custom sign and age 60 graphic fabricator, since 1990, and Vice President and Treasurer of Director since 2007 Innocom Corporation, an environmental graphic design and custom display company, since 1992.
+Barry J. Hudson Retired Chairman of the Board of Directors, President and Chief Executive age 69 Officer of First National Bank of Portland, a wholly owned subsidiary of Director since 1999 First Merchants that was merged with First Merchants Bank, National Association, another wholly owned subsidiary of First Merchants, in 2007.
+Patrick A. Sherman Partner,

-Partner, Sherman & Armbruster certified public accountants, since 1975.

-Class I (Term expires 2010):

-Michael C. Rechin

-President and Chief Executive Officer of First Merchants since 2007, and Executive Vice President and Chief Operating Officer of First Merchants from 2005 to 2007.
-Mr. Rechin was Executive Vice President of National City Park of Indiana from 1005 to 2005.
+Sherman & Armbruster certified public accountants, since 1975. age 61 New director Class I (Term expires 2010): Michael C. Rechin President and Chief Executive Officer of First Merchants since 2007, and age 50 Executive Vice President and Chief Operating Officer of First Merchants Director since 2005 from 2005 to 2007.
+Mr. Rechin was Executive Vice President of National City Bank of Indiana from 1995 to 2005.